 In a typical home, power should easily flow through the available circuits in your home and back to the main grid without interruption.
-Power runs hot and fast through the outlets, and should flow easily through the available circuits in your home.
+Power runs hot and fast through the outlets and should flow easily through the available circuits in your home.
 The outlets use this fast-moving current to provide you with the power you need in using appliances.

-When Sparks Are Normal
+When Electrical Sparks Are Normal

 If the power running through your circuits is suddenly diverted into an appliance as you plug it into an outlet, a quick draw on the available power will occur, thereby causing a brief spark.
-Afterwards, once the electrons are moving freely into the appliance, there should be no more reason for sparks to occur.
+Afterward, once the electrons are moving freely into the appliance, there should be no more reason for sparks to occur.